 November 2, 2019 – Writer-director Jordan Peele (“Get Out”) is a director who is too talented to remain in the horror genre, but he dresses up this genre again with his latest movie, “Us.”
-The film begins with an unsettling flashback, then fast-forwards to the present day, which seems kind of normal at first, but with sense of creepiness keeps increasing steadily.
+The film begins with an unsettling flashback, then fast-forwards to the present day, which seems kind of normal at first, but a sense of creepiness invades and then keeps steadily increasing.

 That early part of the film is quite artistic, but once the initial reveal takes place, and the blood starts splattering, the absurdity of the plot plunges it back into a familiar kind of horror genre safety zone, which is only offset by a surprise twist at the end of the film.
 I was glad I did not have to pay to see this, but I then I am not a horror film fan.

-As in his earlier film, “Get Out,” Peele hangs the more absurd elements of this story on a science fiction-like skeleton, but what it might really have needed are supernatural elements (like the “Cabin in the Woods” plot) because there is no real science in this fiction.
-Instead, it is based on pseudoscience.
+As in his earlier film, “Get Out,” Peele hangs the more absurd elements of this story on a science fiction-like skeleton, but what it really needs are supernatural elements (like the “Cabin in the Woods” plot) because there is no real science in this fiction.
+Instead, it is based on outlandish pseudoscience.

 As an adult, Adelaide Wilson seems very wary of strangers and keeps a sharp eye on her children, Zora (Shahadi Wright Joseph) and Jason (Evan Alex).
 When she tells her husband, Gabriel (Winston Duke of “Black Panther”) of her childhood experience with the doppelgänger in the hall of mirrors, he doesn't know how to respond.
 He tries in vain to cope with his wife's strange fear, seemingly without basis, that this same doppelgänger is going to come back to threaten her.